inc4/wns-contracts/README.md

 - PubkeyResolver = EIP 619 - SECP256k1 public keys (`pubkey()`).
 - TextResolver = EIP 634 - Text records (`text()`).

-## Differences
+# Differences

+- All constants in contracts were checked and changed to the necessary ones:

-- Grace period was changed from 90 days to 30 days
+  - GRACE_PERIOD was changed from 90 days to 30 days

+  - ETH_NAMEHASH was changed from (namehash of eth = "0x93cdeb708b7545dc668eb9280176169d1c33cfd8ed6f04690a0bcc88a93fc4ae") to (namehash of wbt = "0xfc97184b4cad3ee23a98f70b5e40845bfde0e68147e57dfac1d04a3016c10a5d")

+  - ETH_NODE was changed from (namehash of eth = "0x93cdeb708b7545dc668eb9280176169d1c33cfd8ed6f04690a0bcc88a93fc4ae") to (namehash of wbt = "0xfc97184b4cad3ee23a98f70b5e40845bfde0e68147e57dfac1d04a3016c10a5d")

+  - ETH_LABELHASH was changed from (labelhash of eth = "0x4f5b812789fc606be1b3b16908db13fc7a9adf7ca72641f84d75b47069d3d7f0") to (labelhash of wbt = "0x9e313471cf3f4d3d1d03709ee288147c4acfd0239b01dc8e1a1dc598ea223b64")

+  - names[ETH_NODE] was changed from "\x03eth\x00" to "\x03wbt\x00";

+- The pricing of domains differs from the original ENS.
+In these contracts, it is possible to purchase a domain from 2 to 6 characters long.
+The price for a domain is set in variable environments when deploying contracts.
+A mechanism for changing the price and the minimum permitted length of a domain is also provided.

 - Price change [mechanism](https://github.com/inc4/wns-contracts/blob/2abe48d6cfa57016b5960bc64216970e31f68e93/contracts/ethregistrar/StablePriceOracle.sol#L69).
 This mechanism can only be used by the owner of the contract.

+- [Mechanism](https://github.com/inc4/wns-contracts/blob/64eb082385e9b9203f597fb8a371a8d0029b33ee/contracts/ethregistrar/ETHRegistrarController.sol#L299) for changing the minimum permitted domain length.
+This mechanism can only be used by the owner of the contract.

 - Smart contract [PriceOracle](https://github.com/inc4/wns-contracts/blob/wns/contracts/ethregistrar/PriceOracle.sol) has been developed for pushing the price of WBT.
 This smart contract has a mechanism for granting operator rights, according to private key, for pushing the current price on WBT.
 This operator can be replaced using the built-in [mechanism](https://github.com/inc4/wns-contracts/blob/2abe48d6cfa57016b5960bc64216970e31f68e93/contracts/ethregistrar/PriceOracle.sol#L23), this operation can only be carried out by the owner of the contract.
+More details about the contract below:

 - Switching environments for deploying smart contracts occurs using the [hardhat configuration](https://github.com/inc4/wns-contracts/blob/wns/hardhat.config.ts) , as well as setting the necessary [environment variables](https://github.com/inc4/wns-contracts/blob/wns/.env.org)

+## USDC.e integration

+In these contracts, domain purchase is available using USDC.e.
+Further, all the functionality responsible for the purchase, renewal of the domain name, as well as the withdrawal of funds and price formation will be described.

+### Price formation by USDC.e

+Pricing occurs in the same way as using WBT.
+To get the current price in USDC.e for a domain of a certain length, use this [functionality](https://github.com/inc4/wns-contracts/blob/64eb082385e9b9203f597fb8a371a8d0029b33ee/contracts/ethregistrar/ETHRegistrarController.sol#L113).

-### Buying a name with a USDC.e
+### Domain registration with a USDC.e

 The process of buying a name using the USDC.e is almost the same as for WBT, with the exception of a few differences: